JordannDev/documentation/connect.md

 | 10000009 | 10000009 | SUP Supervisor | P2, P3, P4 | VATAME | VATSAF | NULL |
 | 10000010 | 10000010 | ADM Administrator | P3, P4 | VATEUR | VATEUD | VATFRA |
 | 10000011 | 10000011 | Suspended | P1, P3, P4 | VATOCE | VATNZ | NULL |

+### Gaining OAuth Credentials
+To gain a set of OAuth credentials, login with any of the accounts listed above.
+Within the "Organizations I Manage" section, select to view VATSIM Connect Demo.
+Select the OAuth tab and click the create button.
+Here you can create an OAuth client to utilise within you testing environment.
+Please note, VATSIM may from time to time clear the OAuth client list.
+If this happens, just recreate the client and update the credentials within your integration.
+Please be courteous and do NOT delete other peoples clients.

 # Implementation Contents
   - Python (WIP)